 SPANKING is probably the most controversial discipline issue there is.
 People on both sides of the issue feel very strongly about their views.

-If the situation gets out of control, don’t yell.
-Just whisper.
-More than likely, they will tone it down to try to hear what you are saying.
+If the situation gets out of control don’t yell, just whisper.
+More than likely, they will tune it down to try to hear what you are saying.

 We should ask, when using different forms of discipline, what our goal is.
 Isn’t it to teach the child to be self-sufficient and successful in this life and the next?
 Isn’t it to teach our children that every action has a reaction and that every choice they make has a consequence?

 Will spanking help us reach our goals or will it only make them so afraid of us that they will comply out of fear rather than make a rational decision with the tools we provide them with.
 Every child is different and will respond differently to different things.
 As parents we should know our children well enough to know what form of discipline is effective and what is not.

 When it comes to disciplining it is far better and more valuable to use our intellectual strengths rather than our physical strengths.